cits3007/cits3007.github.io/src/faq.md

 the lecture slides or textbook, but the lecturer or facilitator you're talking too may not.)

-When asking questions via email or on the {{help3007}} discussion forum, you might want to take a look at ["How do I ask a good question?"][good-question]: it suggests you make clear *what you've already tried*, and *why that didn't work for you*.
+When asking questions via email or on the {{helpforum}} discussion forum, you might want to take a look at ["How do I ask a good question?"][good-question]: it suggests you make clear *what you've already tried*, and *why that didn't work for you*.